ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_structure.rst

 A collection must have a ``galaxy.yml`` file that contains the necessary information to build a collection artifact.
 See :ref:`collections_galaxy_meta` for details.

+You can include one or more of the following tags in your collection to help users filter by tag in Red Hat Automation Hub:

+* cloud
+* linux
+* networking
+* storage
+* security
+* windows
+* infrastructure
+* monitoring
+* tools
+* database
+* application

 .. _collections_doc_dir:

 docs directory